The EOPS Fall 2022 Application is now open!

 Cooperative Agencies Resources for Education (CARE) is a state-funded program which provides students with academic and personal counseling, career planning, peer support & tutoring, workshops, financial aid in child care and transportation, and meal vouchers.

 To be eligible, students must be:

-- Eligible for the Extended Opportunity Program and Services (EOPS) program
+- Accepted to the Extended Opportunity Programs and Services (EOPS) program

 - A single head of household receiving CalWORKs/TANF/AFDC